 Call for Articles

-The International Journal of Innovation in ELT and Research (IJIELTR) is currently seeking scholarly submissions to be considered for the publication of March 2014 Issue featuring empirical research and pedagogical articles on any areas of ELT.
+The International Journal of Innovation in ELT and Research (IJIELTR) is currently seeking scholarly submissions to be considered for the publication in the September 2015 issue.
+The issue will feature empirical research and pedagogical articles addressing language curriculum and syllabus design (e.g., framing a negotiated syllabus), methodology in ELT (e.g., innovative ways to teach speaking and listening), the use of social media in ELT (e.g., digital storytelling), language materials design (e.g., innovating task-based ESP materials), and process-based assessment in ELT (e.g. a dynamic approach to language assessment).
 All manuscripts are expected to have a clear relation to the theme, scope, and readership of the journal, even though the contexts and topics addressed may differ.
-All theoretical perspectives are welcome.
-We envisage this issue to showcase areas of relevant ELT research from a variety of conceptual and research paradigms.
+All theoretical perspectives are welcome; we envisage this issue will showcase the identified areas of ELT from a variety of conceptual and research paradigms.
 We also welcome pedagogical articles that discuss applications of theory and research insights in the language classroom.
 Articles based on actual classroom experience will be particularly relevant.
-The length of the research articles should be no more than 9,000 words (including references and appendices).
+The length of the research articles should be no more than 10,000 words (including references and appendices).
 Pedagogical articles should be between 4,000 – 6,000 words (including references and appendices).
-The journal regularly publishes 7-8 articles per issue.
+The journal regularly publishes seven (7) articles per issue.